-- Identify a geotechnical, hydrologic or environmental problem or issue that would be encountered in professional practice.
+- Identify a geotechnical, hydrologic, or environmental problem or issue that would be encountered in professional practice

-- Design a protocol.
+- Design a protocol

-- Acquire the data necessary to clarify, if not resolve, the question.
+- Acquire the data necessary to clarify, if not resolve, the question

-- Critically assess the quality of the data acquired.
+- Critically assess the quality of the data acquired

-- Draw defensible conclusions from those data.
+- Draw defensible conclusions from those data

-- Communicate this process and conclusions to professional colleagues with clarity and precision.
+- Communicate this process and conclusions to professional colleagues with clarity and precision

 Certifications and licensure

-Master of Science in Applied Geosciences students may enroll on either a part-time or full-time basis.
-Your time to graduation will vary depending on how many classes you take each semester and whether you take summer classes.
+Online Master of Science in Applied Geosciences students may enroll on either a part-time or full-time basis.
+Your time to graduation varies depending on how many classes you take each semester and whether you take summer classes.
 Full-time students can complete the program in two years, taking three or four classes per semester.
 Part-time students typically complete their work in three years, taking one or two classes per semester.
 Individuals working full time are advised to take no more than two courses per term.

 Transferring graduate credits